Many companies across the US are struggling to find their footing.

-Prior to the pandemic, Sky Candy held group and private classes in aerial arts such as trapeze, silks, lyra, and aerial hammock.
+Before the pandemic, Sky Candy held group and private classes in aerial arts such as trapeze, silks, lyra, and aerial hammock.

 When it became clear that group classes couldn’t be held safely in the studio, Sky Candy switched it up.
-The studio wisely offered virtual training and conditioning classes to keep their students in shape for when regular classes could resume.
+The studio wisely offered virtual training and conditioning classes to keep their students in shape when regular classes could resume.

 Sky Candy continues to hold classes, host events, and perform shows online, even though the studio has now reopened in a limited capacity.